Killavus/ruby_event_store/README.md

 A Ruby implementation of an EventStore.
 It is an integral part of `rails_event_store` gem.

+## Building the docs

+Docs are available as Markdown files inside `docs/` directory.
+They can be processed by [Gitbook](https://github.com/GitbookIO/gitbook) to generate a nicely looking documentation book.

 ## About

 <img src="http://arkency.com/images/arkency.png" alt="Arkency" width="20%" align="left" />